new-zelind/new-zelind/README.md

 - Games for residents and RAs to play, as well as win/loss/draw recording

 #### [AutoBLT](https://github.com/new-zelind/AutoBLT)
 > AutoBLT is a utility bot developed by myself and MayorMonty.
-> AutoBLT is used in the 2020-21 Byrnes/Lever RA Staff Discord server as a
-> utility bot, with several commands that allow ease of access to
-> critical documents and information pertinent to the RA job.
-> AutoBLT is currently in-progress.
-> Some of its features are:
+AutoBLT is used in the 2020-21 Byrnes/Lever RA Staff Discord server as a utility bot, with several commands that allow ease of access to critical documents and information pertinent to the RA job.
+AutoBLT is currently in-progress.
+Some of its features are:
 - Greater accessibility to the resident database and reporting forms
 - Job and academic calendars at a glance
 - Management of various work-related calendars (in-progress)
 - Ease of use for even the newest Discord members

 #### [DeviceManager](https://github.com/new-zelind/DeviceManager)
 > This is a "real-world" coding project I worked on myself.
-> It's a simple, command-line interface version of a software
-> I worked with during my internship during the summers of '19 and '20.
-> DeviceManager is a way to add, remove, and manage various computers
-> and laptops across an organization, including both personal and those
-> in centralized "labs".
+It's a simple, command-line interface version of a software I worked with during my internship during the summers of '19 and '20.
+DeviceManager is a way to add, remove, and manage various computers and laptops across an organization, including both personal and those in centralized "labs".
+Some of its features are:
-> DeviceManager is currently in-progress.
-> Some of its features are:
 - Able to add and remove devices for incoming/outgoing inventory
 - Reassignment of devices across departments or organizations
 - Matching devices to employees and staff